📖 Author Info

 - If your main character had a theme song, what would it be?

-Getting Older by Billie Eilish and Waiting on a Miracle from Encanto
+Cate’s themes are definitely Getting Older by Billie Eilish and Waiting on a Miracle from Encanto.

 - Coffee, tea, or something stronger while writing?